What Others Say

 I served the churches of Minnesota and Wisconsin for eight years, 1993-2001.
 I watched the people of Minnesota open their arms and their homes to refugees from around the world.
 I came to love them for their courage, courtesy, kindness and tenacity.

 In Minnesota I met Hmong Christian leaders.
 The Hmong were Animists from the hill country of Laos and close allies to the U.S. during the Vietnam War.
-They fled brutal persecution and sought refuge in America.
+Following the fall of Vietnam, they fled brutal persecution and sought refuge in America.
 More than ¼ million now live in the U.S. Many have embraced Christ.
 There are now more than 140 Hmong Christian churches in the United States, most in Minnesota, Wisconsin and California.
 Their children are attending college and moving into professional ranks.

 Five decades ago I visited Vietnamese refugee camps in central Texas.
 Most were “boat people” who fled persecution and poverty after the fall of South Vietnam.
 We picked them up with buses and brought them to our church, even though most spoke little English.
 A few members in our church resented their presence, but most reached out with the compassion of Christ.
 Today more than 1.5 million Vietnamese call America home.
 The largest Christian Vietnamese church has over 4,000 members and the number of Vietnamese Christians is growing.